thomasmdickinson/lab-soc-about/policy/terms.md

 any other form of interaction.
 An instance may be silenced if it observes a set of rules that is differs significantly from our code of conduct.

-"Blocking" an instance prevents it from interacting with labyrinth.social in any way.
-An instance may be blocked if its users frequently engage in unacceptable and disruptive behavior.
+"Suspending" an instance prevents it from interacting with labyrinth.social in any way.
+An instance may be suspended if its users frequently engage in unacceptable and disruptive behavior.

+A list of moderated servers can be found [here](https://labyrinth.social/about/more#unavailable-content).